 All training courses are aligned to industry best practice and provide a blend of sealing technology and practical elements associated with flange assembly.

-Our joint integrity courses provide the knowledge and practical skills required for dismantling and assembling flanged connections in pipelines as used in the process industry (particularly for COMAH sites).
+Our joint integrity courses provide the knowledge and practical skills required for dismantling and assembling flanged connections in pipelines as used in the process industry (particularly hazardous Industries).